BIOP/qupath-extension-cellpose/README.md

 > [!IMPORTANT]
 > Make sure you activate your Cellpose environment and then check the path!

-For example, if you installed `cellpose` into an environment named `cellpose-omnipose-biop-gpu` then you can get the path to the Python executable on Windows as follows:
+For example, if you installed `cellpose` into an conda environment named `cellpose-omnipose-biop-gpu` then you can get the path to the Python executable using the command line or terminal  using the following two commands to activate the conda environment and locate the Python binary (the 3rd line is example output).
+On Windows:
 ```
-mamba activate cellpose-omnipose-biop-gpu
+> mamba activate cellpose-omnipose-biop-gpu
-where python
+> where python
 F:\conda-envs\cellpose-omnipose-biop-gpu\python.exe
 ```

-Meanwhile on macOS or Linux:
+On macOS or Linux:
 ```
-mamba activate cellpose-omnipose-biop-gpu
+> mamba activate cellpose-omnipose-biop-gpu
-which python
+> which python
 {HOME}/conda/envs/cellpose-omnipose-biop-gpu/bin/python
 ```
 where `{HOME}` will be the location of your home directory, typically `/Users/user-name/` on macOS or `/home/user-name/` on Linux.